Business Administration (MBA) Faculty and Staff

 Rhonda Gay Hartman is a law professor in Pittsburgh who has lectured on Health Law, Policy, and Management in Chatham University’s MBA Program from 2004 to the present.
 Since serving as a Law Clerk for Judge Alan N. Bloch of the United States District Court for the Western District of Pennsylvania, Professor Hartman has been a Visiting Scholar at Georgetown University; a Visiting Professor at the University of Pittsburgh’s School of Law; a Visiting Professor at the University of Pittsburgh’s School of Medicine; and a Research Associate Professor in the Department of General Medicine and Interim Associate Director of the Consortium Ethics Program at the University of Pittsburgh.
 A graduate of the University of Pittsburgh School of Law, she teaches at Duquesne University’s School of Law.

 From Pittsburgh to Paris, Professor Hartman has been invited to present her work at various conferences, universities and institutions.
 Her work focuses on legal and policy issues in innovative surgical procedures and on the rights of children and adolescents in health care including the intersection of medical ethics and the law.
+She presented most recently at Hofstra University School of Law, addressing the Affordable Care Act's impact on caring for children and adolescents, and at Johns Hopkins University School of Medicine, addressing patient awareness and education in reconstructive transplantation (hand/face transplant).
 Professor Hartman’s scholarship appears in numerous law and medical journals, and leading law textbooks discuss and reprint her contributions.
+She serves as a peer-reviewer (referee) for the Journal of the American Medical Association (JAMA) and JAMA Pediatrics.

 Two of her publications, Face Value: Challenges of Transplant Technology, 31 American Journal of Law & Medicine 7 (2005), and The Face of Dignity: Principled Oversight of Biomedical Innovation, 47 Santa Clara Law Review 55 (2007), examine composite tissue allograft transplant (reconstructive transplant surgery) and particularly face and hand transplant.
 She also authored the chapter about ethical and policy concerns of hand and face transplantation in the field’s seminal medical treatise, Transplantation of Composite Tissue Allografts (Springer Science + Business Media, LLC, publisher).
 In addition to publishing, her expertise led to collaborations with leading surgical teams at Johns Hopkins and UPMC which established standards and protocols for reconstructive transplantation.

 Professor Hartman co-chaired and wrote the report for the Subcommittee on Medical Ethics of the Commonwealth of Pennsylvania’s Task Force for Pediatric Palliative and Hospice Care.
-She has served on institutional review boards as well as on ethics committees and consultation services, and agreed to serve as the interim director for a health care ethics program at Duquesne University.
+She has served on the University of Pittsburgh School of Medicine's Task Force on Women in Academic Medicine.
+She has also served on institutional review boards as well as on ethics committees and consultation services, and agreed to serve as the interim director for a health care ethics program at Duquesne University.

 Locally, Rhonda Gay Hartman has served on the Boards of two of Pittsburgh’s legacy organizations: Ladies’ Hospital Aid Society (LHAS) and Twentieth Century Club.